Kkartik14/video8/README.md

 - Educational and conceptual visualization support
 - Modern Next.js frontend with a clean, responsive UI
 - FastAPI backend with straightforward REST API
+- **NEW!** Advanced prompt optimization for comprehensive explanations
+- **NEW!** Unlimited video length - create videos as detailed as needed
+- **NEW!** Smart text and object management for cleaner animations

 ## 🚀 Quick Start